20 Quick and Easy Team Building Activities Your Employees Will Love (+How to Play)

 HOW TO PLAY: In an open space, place random objects or "mines" across the floor.
 Divide people into groups of two and put the blindfold on one of them.
-The other person has to direct his partner to go from one side of the space to the other without stepping on any of the objects.
-The person directing can only give verbal directions and the one who’s blindfolded isn’t allowed to speak at all.
+The other person has to direct his partner to go from one side of the space to the other without stepping on any objects.
+The person executing can only give verbal directions, and the blindfolded one cannot speak at all.

-RESULT: It is a great team building activity to foster trust between your employees.
+RESULT: It is a great team-building activity to foster trust between your employees.
 Because one of the members is blind and cannot talk, he/she has to put his entire trust and confidence into his partner.
-In fact, it is also a great activity for people who are not open to collaboration.
+It is also an excellent activity for people who are not open to collaboration.
 It also increases concentration and urges your employees to pay attention.

 OBJECTIVE: The main objective of this activity is to understand how individual role plays an essential role in a team’s overall success.
-Other skills to be developed are problem solving, strategising and sharpening memory.
+Other skills to be developed are problem-solving, strategizing, and sharpening memory.